Code-Institute-Submissions/pal772-entertainment_quiz_game/README.md

 ### Score

 - Once you have completed all 5 questions, results will appear.
-- It will show you the resuts to each question you have got right, and which ones you have got wrong.
+- It will show you the results to each question you have got right, and which ones you have got wrong.
 - Either by displaying 'Correct' or 'Incorrect'
 - If it's incorrect, it will display the correct answer.
-- Your score will appear at the botton.
-On how many you have got right, out of 5.
+- Your score will appear at the botton, on how many you have got right out of 5.
 - The quiz will ask you at the end, if you'd like to test your Entertainment Knowledge?.
 <br>
 <img src="views/readme-images/results.png" alt="Screenshot of results" width="50%">